FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 ### Data transformation

-The data were extracted following the schema to facilitate future data annotation: "PropertyGroup – Property – Value" where PropertyGroup is the heading of the table, Property is the type of property and Value is the corresponding value of the property which will be not part of the annotation process.
+The data were extracted following the following schema to facilitate future data annotation: "PropertyGroup – Property – Value" where PropertyGroup is the heading of the table, Property is the type of property and Value is the corresponding value of the property which will be not part of the annotation process.
 If the property is an image, then the “PropertyGroup” is image, “Property” is “2D/3D image”.
 (See the red box in {numref}`nd4bb-figure6`.
 For each property, the corresponding values in a controlled vocabulary list are collected into a [spreadsheet](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_NCBOREC_0347.xlsx).
-Missing values were fixed in this transform as well.
+Missing values were fixed in this step as well.

 One limitation of this schema is that Excel does not explicitly describe the relations between the entities (e.g. Property Group and Property).
 Therefore predicates between concepts cannot be expressed (e.g. Property hasA PropertyGroup).